How to Blanch Vegetables to Add to All Kinds of Recipes

 How to Blanch Corn

 Place corn, a few cobs at a time, in boiling water for 4 minutes.
-After corn has cooled in ice bath, remove and cut kernels from the cob.
+After corn has cooled in an ice bath, remove and cut kernels from the cob.
 Use immediately or store in freezer-safe bags.